 Moreover, central Gangetic religious texts like the Mahabharata and Varna Ashram Dharma of Manu refer to the Indus Vedic people as ‘Mlechas’, ‘Sudras’ and ‘Vratyas’.
 These texts forbade Brahmans from even visiting the Indus Valley, which they referred to as “Vahika-Desa”.
 Mahabharata texts also depict Dravidian gods like Krishna clashing with and defeating Vedic gods like Indra.
 With such a clear clash of ideologies, it’s no wonder why the Puranic caste system would have been rejected by the Vedic Indus.

 Fast forward to today – most Pakistani Hindus still incorporate some aspect of the Vedic faith.
-This can be proven from the Gods that are worshiped among the different communities of Hindus in Pakistan:
+This can be proven from the Gods that are worshipped among the different communities of Hindus in Pakistan:

 – In Sindh, the most revered god among Sindhi Hindus is Jhulelal(Ishta-Deva).
 They regard Jhulelal to be an incarnation of Varuna, an early Vedic god who was adopted from the Iranian Avestan deity Ahura Mazda.